North Korea Threatens To ‘Sink’ Japan, Beat U.S. ‘Like A Rabid Dog’ Following Sanctions

 North Korea threatened to “sink” Japan and promised to turn the U.S. into “ash and darkness” after the two nations spearheaded tough sanctions against the secretive Asian regime, The Guardian is reporting.
 The sanctions follow recent nuclear missile tests on the peninsula, including one that Pyongyang claimed was a hydrogen bomb.

 The United Nations Security Council, which Pyongyang calls a “tool of evil,” imposed the strict sanctions following the latest round of nuclear tests.
 Those sanctions include a ban on textile and oil exports from the country.
-In response, Pyongyang has called for the council, which it describes as being on Washington’s payroll, to be broken up.
+In response, Pyongyang has called for the council, which it describes as being on Washington’s payroll, to be disbanded.

 Further, the regime had some pointed words for Japan.